Benjamin-Tomkins/acebook-java-template/README.md

 ## About

-This is us (Dan and Rahul) working through the tutorial from [the react.js website](https://reactjs.org/tutorial/tutorial.html).
+This branch is us (Dan and Rahul) working through the tutorial from the [react website](https://reactjs.org/tutorial/tutorial.html).